ewolff/ewolff.com/recycler.md

 title: Recycler
 ---

-Spam verschmutzt das Internet.
-Dieser Recycler bietet die Möglichkeit, Spam-Nachrichten in einzelne Buchstaben zu sortieren, um diese wichtigen Rohstoffe beispielsweise im Programm-Code wiederzuverwenden.
+Spam pollutes the internet.
+This recycler provides the ability to sort spam messages into individual letters, allowing these valuable raw materials to be reused, for example, in program code.

-<textarea id="textInput" rows="5" placeholder="Gib deinen Text ein"></textarea>
+<textarea id="textInput" rows="5" placeholder="Enter the text"></textarea>

 <button onclick="recycleText()">Recyceln</button>

-## Sortierter Text
+## Sorted Text

 <span id="output"></span>